 Traditional Viking Beard Braid

-This is the beard vikings go to the most with short braids, however each warrior had their own hair style.
-Viking beards don’t always use a full braid, but would secure their beard braids with different accessories such as beard ring bead jewelry, like steel beard rings or wood beads.
+This is the beard Vikings go to the most with short braids; however, each warrior had their own hairstyle.
+Viking beards don’t always use a full braid but would secure their beard braids with different accessories such as beard ring bead jewelry, like steel beard rings or wood beads.

 Unique Braided Style Beards

-From pirates to vikings to Celtic beard styles, braids are a common feature and popular in fantasy films.
+From pirates to Vikings to Celtic beard styles, braids are a common feature and popular in fantasy films.

 For example, Lord of the Rings and The Hobbit featured intricately woven braided beards.